numenta/NAB/README.md

 scoring algorithm to compute the final scores.
 This is how we scored the Twitter algorithm, which is written in R.)

-1. If you are a NuPIC user and just want to run the Numenta HTM detector follow the directions below to "Run HTM with NAB".
+1. If you are a NuPIC user and want to run the Numenta HTM detector follow the directions below to "Run HTM with NAB".

 1. If you want to run everything including the bundled Skyline detector follow the directions below to "Run full NAB".
 Note that this will take hours as the Skyline code is quite slow.

-1. If you just want to run NAB on one or more data files (e.g. for debugging) follow the directions below to "Run a subset of NAB".
+1. If you want to run NAB on one or more data files (e.g. for debugging) follow the directions below to "Run a subset of NAB".

-##### Run HTM with NAB
+##### Run a detector on NAB

-First make sure NuPIC is installed and working properly.
-Then:

     cd /path/to/nab
-    python run.py -d numenta --detect --optimize --score --normalize
+    python run.py -d expose --detect --optimize --score --normalize

-This will run the Numenta detector only and produce normalized scores.
+This will run the EXPoSE detector only and produce normalized scores.
 Note that by default it tries to use all the cores on your machine.
 The above command should take about 20-30 minutes on a current powerful laptop with 4-8 cores.
 For debugging you can run subsets of the data files by modifying and specifying